Hacker News

 It reminds me of Macs back in the 90ā€™s.
 Very few used Windows for creative work.
 The MacOS had ColorSync and professionals in photography and print, publishing, etc refused to use anything but a Mac due to the need for colour accuracy in their workflows.
 To an outsider it may have seemed baffling as to why these computers were considered professional tools when everyone else in business was using Windows.

-36 minutes ago by perardi
+4 years ago by perardi

 I fully admit I am a crusty old Mac user, who in fact started on the Mac back in those days.